wilczysmok/challenge_portfolio_Agata/README.md

 ## About me ##

+I’m 25-year old digital artist with a passion to a videao games.
+I'm always ready to learn new things and every barier I treat as a challange to overcome.
+My main goal at this moment of my life is changing my carieer path with focusing on IT.
+As my first objective I decidet to aim for a Softver Tester position, to achive this Im taking part in different courses or webinars avaliable to me but also learning on my own.
+I'm a motivated and hard working person looking for my first position in testing.

 ## Courses ##
 - Dare IT - Kurs testera manualnego
 - HTML/CSS Marathon from GoIT

  ## Tools ##

  - Slack
  - GitHub
  - HTML/CSS
  - Excel/arkusze Google
+ - Devtools

+## Soft skills ##

+- Scrum
+- Agile
+- GTD
+- Teamwork

 ## My projects ##